French and Indian War: Consequences

 The war changed economic, political, governmental, and social relations among the three European powers, their colonies, and the people who inhabited those territories.
 France and Britain both suffered financially because of the war, with significant long-term consequences.

 Britain gained control of French Canada and Acadia, colonies containing approximately 80,000 primarily French-speaking Roman Catholic residents.
 The deportation of Acadians beginning in 1755 made land available to immigrants from Europe and migrants from the colonies to the south.
 The British resettled many Acadians throughout its American provinces, but many went to France and some went to New Orleans, which they expected to remain French.
 Some were sent to colonize places as diverse as French Guiana and the Falkland Islands, but these efforts were unsuccessful.
 The Louisiana population contributed to founding the Cajun population.
 (The French word "Acadien" changed to "Cadien" then to "Cajun".)

 King George III issued the Royal Proclamation of 1763 on October 7, 1763, which outlined the division and administration of the newly conquered territory, and it continues to govern relations to some extent between the government of Canada and the First Nations.
 Included in its provisions was the reservation of lands west of the Appalachian Mountains to its Indian population, a demarcation that was only a temporary impediment to a rising tide of westward-bound settlers.
 The proclamation also contained provisions that prevented civic participation by the Roman Catholic Canadians.

-The Quebec Act of 1774 addressed issues brought forth by Roman Catholic French Canadians from the 1763 proclamation, and it transferred the Indian Reserve into the Province of Quebec.
+The Quebec Act 1774 addressed issues brought forth by Roman Catholic French Canadians from the 1763 proclamation, and it transferred the Indian Reserve into the Province of Quebec.
 The Act maintained French Civil law, including the seigneurial system, a medieval code removed from France within a generation by the French Revolution.
 The Quebec Act was a major concern for the largely Protestant Thirteen Colonies over the advance of "popery".
 It is typically associated with other Intolerable Acts, legislation that eventually led to the American Revolutionary War.
-The Quebec Act served as the constitutional document for the Province of Quebec until it was superseded by the Constitutional Act 1791.
+The Quebec Act served as the constitutional document for the province of Quebec until it was superseded by the Constitutional Act 1791.